 • Save

-If we want to do this we just replace the NA with “‘’”, for example.
+If we want to do this, we just replace the NA with “‘’”, for example.
 However, this would create a character column and may not be considered empty.
 In the next example, we are going to add a column to a dataframe based on other columns.

 Example 4: Add a Column Based on Other Columns (Conditionally)

-Here’s how to use R to add a column to a dataframe based on other columns:
+Here is how to use R to add a column to a dataframe based on other columns:

 # Append column conditionally